AndyLy139/NYC-Collisions/README.md

 | BRONX         |                 10676 |               3340 |               35784 |
 | STATEN ISLAND |                  1870 |                382 |               11548 |
 ---
+Top 5 hours with the most collisions in New York City
 |   Hour |   Total Collisions |
 |-------:|-------------------:|
 |     16 |             144106 |